1j01/quick-move/README.md

 - Install dependencies with `pip install -r requirements.txt`
 - Install `quick-move` with `pip install -e .`
 - Run the app with `quick-move`
+- Optionally, expose the CLI globally (i.e. outside the virtual environment) with `link_cli_globally.sh`; this is useful for testing integration with file managers, or global hotkeys
-- Expose the CLI globally with `link_cli_globally.sh` (tested on Linux; includes some half-hearted Windows support which presumably doesn't work)
+  - This script is tested only on Linux.
+(It includes some half-hearted Windows support which presumably doesn't work.)

 A VS Code launch configuration is included for debugging.
 Press F5 to run the app in debug mode.